How to remove mould and prevent it coming back in your home

 • Reseal the grout once or twice a year after a thorough clean and dry.

-Fixing leaking plumbing and ensuring all water is dried up after showering or using the bath can also make a difference,” says Davies.
+Fixing leaking plumbing and ensuring all surfaces are dried after showering or using the bath can also make a difference,” says Davies.

-To avoid mould from growing on your bathmat and towels, choose materials that are easily washable and regularly launder them.
+To prevent mould growing on your bathmat and towels, choose materials that are easily washable and regularly launder them.
 Keep fabrics dry between showers by hanging them up properly.
 Likewise, dry your shower curtain between showers and regularly wash it.

 How to stop and prevent mould in the laundry